Skip to main content

 CMD ["--help"]

-The result is an image that has python as ENTRYPOINT and you can add the commands at the end, for example --version to see the version.
+The result is an image that has Python as ENTRYPOINT and you can add the commands at the end, for example --version to see the version.
 Without overwriting the command, it will output the help.

 • Major: The downloaded files stay in the container